CM-Well/CM-Well/server/cmwell-docs/cmwell-infodocs/API.Update.DeleteMultipleInfotons.md

 ## Notes ##

 * CM-Well returns a "success" status code even if the infoton you requested to delete doesn't exist.
 * Deleting infotons this way actually just marks them as deleted, but leaves them in CM-Well storage.
-If you need to permanently remove infotons from CM-Well, please contact the CM-Well support team.
+If you need to permanently remove infotons from CM-Well, see the purge operation.
 * Triples containing the #fullDelete indicator may be mixed with other triples for upload.

 ## Related Topics ##